dontlaugh/packer-plugin-cue/README.md

 # packer-plugin-cue

-A packer plugin that writes files to the image your provisioning, based on values extracted from a CUE module.
+A packer plugin that writes files to the image you're provisioning, based on values extracted from a CUE module.

 A Packer data provider is TODO.